-Visit the Baseball Hall of Fame in 2018 As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum highlights the Cooperstown experience, as every fan's 'Field of Dreams.'
+As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum highlights the Cooperstown experience, as every fan's 'Field of Dreams.'
 An independent, nonprofit educational institution, the Hall of Fame and Museum fosters a deep appreciation of baseball and its place in history through interactive exhibits and special events.
-Visit year-round or during special events like the 2018 Hall of Fame Induction Weekend and experience the magic of Cooperstown.
+Visit year-round and experience the magic of Cooperstown.

 Discover the Hall of Fame's Exhibits

-• Whole New Ballgame, the Hall's newest exhibit that re-imagines baseball history from 1970 to today
+• Whole New Ballgame, an interactive exhibit that re-imagines baseball history from 1970 to today

 • One for the Books, a comprehensive look at baseball's records and the stories behind them

 • Autumn Glory, baseball's postseason and World Series celebration

 • Viva Baseball!, exploring baseball in the Caribbean Basin countries

 • Sacred Ground, providing ballpark memories to rekindle the love for our childhood experiences